relvaner/tools4j-validator/README.md

 	}
 });</code></pre>

-The next step is to apply a business rule for the validator is activated.
+In the next step the apply of a business rule for the validator will be activated.
 This is done by adding the corresponding ID of the Business Rule and registering a handler for the business rule (here: DefaultBusinessRuleListener).

 <pre><code>DateValidator v = new DateValidator();
 v.setBusinessRuleID(id);